Squirkey89/Sport-Quiz/README.md

 * I began testing the code in the terminal in the gitpod workspace.
 Once I deployed the project and push my changes I could test it on the Heroku terminal.

+## Bugs<div id='id-bugs'/>

+## Unfixed Bugs<div id='id-unfixed'/>

+## Deployment<div id='id-deployment'/>
+The website was deployed early on when I undertook the project.
+This was so I could test it early on.
+To deploy the website I used Heroku.

+Following are the steps I took to deploy my Heroku project:

+* The run.py file should be cleaned up of any unneeded imports.
+* For input methods to work properly in the deployed mock terminal, add a new line character at the end of the text in the input '\n'.
+* In the terminal, run the following command to create a list of requirements: pip3 freeze > requirements.txt
+* In your Heroku account, click 'Create New App' in the Dashboard.
+Name the application and select Europe from the region dropdown menu.
+* Press the "Create App" button.
+* Config Vars should be set up in Settings (only if creds.json file is being used).
+* To add the Python buildpack, click the ‘Add Buildpack’ button and then click the ‘Save Changes’ button.
+* Next, choose ‘NodeJS’ and click save once more.
+Make sure your buildpacks are set up correctly.
+Python always goes on top of NodeJS.
+They can be moved around.
+* Select the deployment tab.
+* Choose 'GitHub' for your deployment method.
+* Then search for the repository name.
+It will link to github and click connect
+* Then click 'Enable Automatic Deployments'.
+* In the Manual deploy section, select the main branch and click 'Deploy Branch'.
+* Once the project is deployed, click ‘view’ to access deployed project.
+* When returning to this page there is a view app button to get access to the project.

+The live link to this website can be found here - https://sportsquiz1.herokuapp.com/